autumn-mck/site-astro/src/content/projects/projects.md

 - A server written in TypeScript with Bun to receive the currently playing song, and provide an API and/or websocket for the client (Server)
 - A web component written with vanilla JS and CSS to display the currently playing song (Client)

-See the [blog post](/blog/2024/music-display) for more details on this!
+See the [blog post](/blog/2024/small-projects-for-fun/) I wrote for more details on this!

 <style>
   music-display {